 - Through the Kavli Institute for Cosmological Physics (KICP) many of our faculty and students service others from the very popular kids program called Space Explorers to professional development for museum and planetarium staff.
 Visit the KICP Education & Outreach page to learn more.

-- Our high-energy physics group, headed by Professors David Miller and David Schmitz, runs the very sucessful Fermi Summer Interns program for 7th grade students in Hyde Park.
-Check out some details at the HEP outreach page.
+- Our high-energy physics group, headed by Professors David Miller and David Schmitz, runs the very sucessful Fermi Summer Interns Program in Science for rising 7th grade students in Hyde Park.
+Check out some details at the HEP or EFI outreach pages.

 - The Compton Lecture Series sponsored by the Enrico Fermi Institute is a highlight of the fall and spring for both the wider university community and local Hyde Park residents.